liuyxpp/liuyxpp.github.io/_posts/2020-04-18-scattering-4.md

 which promotes two rotations of **different** types to the `RotationMatrix` type.
 However, when two rotations are of same type, Julia implicitly does nothing and this behavior can not be overridden at present.
 For example, if two rotations are of type `EulerAngle`, the return type will be `EulerAngle` instead of `RotationMatrix`.
 It is important to bare this in mind when implement `==` and `*` later.

 It is also convenient to implement a `promote` method which takes a single argument and promotes all rotations to the `RotationMatrix` type.
-Note that one-argument `promote` is not supported by `Julia.Base`.
+Note that one-argument `promote` is not supported by Julia `Base`.

 {% highlight julia linenos %}
 promote(rot::RotationMatrix) = rot